5 Reasons to Switch to a Robo-Adviser

 This includes tax-optimization, retirement planning, insurance and more.
 The term “robo-adviser” may be a bit of a misnomer but it does capture how these firms leverage technology to create a leaner, more efficient business, while also improving the client’s experience.
 This allows firms like WealthBar to advise clients online and at a distance, without the need for fancy offices and inconvenient face-to-face meetings.
 Investing with a robo-adviser doesn’t mean sacrificing quality, service or trust, it means more convenience, faster service and, most importantly, lower costs.

 Online advisers cost substantially less compared to traditional advisers.
 If you invest through a bank, you probably pay for advice through a commission embedded in the management fees on your investments.
-For a balanced fund, the total fees are around 2.5%.
+For a balanced fund, the total fees may be around 2.5%.
 If instead, your investments are managed by an independent adviser, you may have a fee-based arrangement with them.
 Fee-based advisers typically charge between 1% – 2% for advice, plus the cost of investments, which add up to 1% more.
-In either case – whether through a bank or a fee-based adviser – you are likely paying more than double what you would work with an online adviser.
+In either case – whether through a bank or a fee-based adviser – you are likely paying more than double what you would working with an online adviser.
 Online firms like WealthBar have management fees that range from 0.35 – 0.6% and investment MERs as low as 0.18%.

 If that seems too low, don’t worry, with an online adviser you’ll actually get more than what you pay for.
 Online firms can charge less because they’re much more efficient.
 Technology automates mundane back-office processes and frees up advisers to focus on client service.
 This also reduces overhead costs for things like office space.
 Of course, your online adviser probably won’t take you out for dinner or play golf with you, but they will keep more of your money where it belongs, in your investments.